Professor Ina Bornkessel-Schlesewsky

 My main areas of expertise are (1) Buying behaviour and brand equity of Private Label Brands; (2) Category growth drivers; (3) Measurement and management of physical availability for brands and (4) On-line buying and shopping behaviour.
 She has published in international journals such as the Journal of Business Research, Journal of Advertising Research and Journal of Marketing Management.

-Browse our doctoral students.
+Browse our doctoral candidates.